 Omega Fatty Acids (Omega 3, Omega 6 and Omega 9) are unsaturated fatty acids.
 If you have sensitive skin or are prone to irritation, then these could be a useful ingredient for you.
 They play a role in maintaining youthful, healthy-looking skin as well as helping with roughness, scaling and skin hydration.

 Other pregnancy-safe antioxidants to try in your skin care products include:

 - Vitamin K

 - Green tea

 Dry skin and stretch marks

-Sun protection is one of the most important things you can do for long-term wrinkle and skin cancer protection.
+Sun protection is one of the most important things you can do for long-term skin cancer protection.
 But how you safely protect your skin during pregnancy is the big question.

 The verdict on the safety of chemical broad-spectrum sunscreens is still out, so try mineral-based sunscreens that protect the skin by forcing the UV rays to bounce off the skin entirely.
 Mineral-based sunscreen ingredients include zinc oxide and titanium dioxide which are safe to use.

 When looking for pregnancy safe skin care products these ones are considered unsafe for use while pregnant and/ breastfeeding because they can either cause harm to a fetus when they enter the bloodstream and/ breastmilk or cause irritation in sensitive skin: